Over 300 dead, dozens of houses washed away as flash floods wreak havoc in Pakistan

 Around 8,979 houses have been damaged in Pakistan since June

-The death toll from flash floods and rain-related incidents from the over five weeks of devastating monsoon in Pakistan has soared to 310.
+The death toll from flash floods and rain-related incidents from more than five weeks of devastating monsoon in Pakistan has soared to 310.

-Around 8,979 houses have been damaged in the South Asian country after a deluge of rain turned main roads into rivers, breached dams and swelled rivers.
+Around 8,979 houses have been damaged in the south Asian country after a deluge of rain flooded main roads, breached dams, and swelled rivers.
 More than 3,600 houses have been fully destroyed, authorities said.

-According to the latest data by the country’s National Disaster Management Authority, those dead between 15 June and 24 July in rain-related incidents include 135 men, 55 women and 120 children.
+According to the latest data from the country’s National Disaster Management Authority, those who died between 15 June and 24 July in rain-related incidents include 135 men, 55 women and 120 children.

-The worst-hit region was the remote and impoverished southwestern Balochistan province, where 100 deaths were recorded, followed by 70 deaths in Sindh province.

-On Sunday, heavy torrential rains caused flash floods in the Kandia district of northern Kohistan, a region in Khyber Pakhtunkhwa Province, washing away mini-power stations and several villages.

 Register for free to continue reading